-- Perforated appendix is associated with a higher risk of fetal loss.
+- Complications: A perforated appendix is associated with a higher risk of fetal loss.

 Appendicitis in patients > 60 years of age

-- Older patients are more likely to develop complications, especially perforated appendix.
+- Complications: Older patients are more likely to develop complications, especially perforated appendix.

 - One-Minute Telegram 14-2020-1/3: Pills vs. scalpels: appendicitis treatment revisited